mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 The purpose of this blog post is to show how linear regression can be applied to analyze the listing price of used cars.
 In this regard, linear regression is introduced more loosely without having to define concepts in a strict mathematical sense.
 The data used in this post is scrapped from major used car listing websites.
-For more on the data see the [Data section](#3-The&data) For the python code used to scrape the data checkout my [Github](https://github.com/mEyob/linear-regression-car-price).
+For more on the data see the [Data section](#3-The&data).
+You can also checkout my [Github](https://github.com/mEyob/linear-regression-car-price) if you are interested in the python code used for scrapping or to access the data in csv format.

 To make like-for-like comparisons and analysis, used cars from the following manufacturers and models are considered